-The Code is designed to ensure that shareholders in target companies are treated fairly and are not denied an opportunity to decide on the merits of a takeover and that shareholders of the same class are afforded equivalent treatment by a bidder.
+The Code is designed to ensure that shareholders in target companies are treated fairly, that they are not denied an opportunity to decide on the merits of a takeover and that shareholders of the same class are afforded equivalent treatment by a bidder.

 The Code also provides an orderly framework within which such takeovers are conducted.
 The offer timetable is strictly regulated by the Code which seeks to ensure that target shareholders are given sufficient information, time and advice to enable them to reach a properly informed decision, while preventing a target company from having a bid hanging over it indefinitely.

-The EU Takeover Directive (2004/25/EU) (the Takeovers Directive) established the legal framework through which company takeovers were regulated in the EEA.
+The EU Takeover Directive (2004/25/EU) (the Takeovers Directive) established the legal framework through which company takeovers were regulated in the European Economic Area (EEA).
 The Takeovers Directive required Member States of the EU to designate an authority to supervise takeover bids.
-In the UK the UK Panel on Takeovers and Mergers (the Panel) was designated for this purpose.
+In the UK, the Panel was designated for this purpose.
 Post-Brexit, Part 28 of the UK Companies Act 2006 (the Companies Act) was amended to effect the changes required to separate the UK domestic takeover regime from the European takeover regime.
 Schedule 1C to the Companies Act has equivalent provisions to those set out in the Takeovers Directive.